+Policy goals and the housing sector Sound construction: Dwellings provide adequate shelter from natural elements and hazardous substances.
 Dwellings should be of sound construction, in a reasonable state of repair, weatherproof and adequately ventilated.
+Safety and security: Housing ensures personal and household privacy, safety and security.
 Housing should allow occupants to live without fear of intrusion, provide safety and allow safe entry and exit.
+Adequate size: Dwellings provide space appropriate to household size and composition.
 Dwellings should have space for individual and common purposes within accepted crowd ratios, and allow separation between uses.
+Basic services available: Reasonable levels of basic services are available at the dwelling.
 Clean water, sanitation, waste disposal, access infrastructure and power should be available.
+Affordability: Housing costs are reasonable and affordable.
 Accommodation costs should be within acceptable affordability limits to secure housing for all.
+Accessibility: The location of dwellings allows access to social services, services and space for activities of daily life and economic opportunities.
 Residential locations allow access to opportunities for education, purchasing or growing food, purchasing other necessities for daily living, recreation and employment.
+Tenure: Tenure arrangements ensure reasonable continuity of occupation.
 Terms of occupation provide stability for individuals, households, communities and areas or neighbourhoods.
+Protection from climate change: Dwellings protect occupants from climate change.
 Dwellings should protect people from extreme weather events and contribute to the reduction of greenhouse gas emissions.